learn-co-students/fewpjs-stitching-together-the-three-pillars-immersive-alum/README.md

 by clicking on the heart...well, they _could_ be if the critical code hadn't been commented out.
 This lesson will guide you in uncommenting the critical code so that you restore the "like" functionality.
-In subsequent lessons, you'll learn the skills needd to create the pieces that you'll stitch together in this lesson.
+In subsequent lessons, you'll learn the skills needed to create the pieces that you'll stitch together in this lesson.

 ### Identify the Three Essential Pillars of Front-End Web Programming